 Step by step directions get perfect, fluffy Instant Pot basmati rice.
 The pressure cooker gets it cooked in a fraction of time, and with a few tricks, can deliver that fluffy texture you want.
 This post includes directions for cooking both white and brown basmati rice.

 The Instant Pot is a fantastic way to cook your grains: from creamy Instant Pot steel cut oats to fluffy Instant Pot quinoa, and even farro!
-And I’m excited to finally be sharing fluffy Instant Pot basmati rice with you.
+And I'm excited to finally be sharing this recipe for fluffy Instant Pot basmati with you.

 Basmati rice was one of the first things I cooked in my Instant Pot and I was so incredibly disappointed.
 It was crunchy, firm, and not at all fluffy.

 I was determined to get that perfect, fluffy texture that I get from my rice cooker, and boy, it took me a few tries, but I finally got there!

 - it cooks quicker than on the stove or in a rice cooker